-Read in-depth about recording status callbacks here to see all of the possible parameters & statuses as well as a working code example!
+Read in-depth about recording status callbacks to see all of the possible parameters and statuses as well as a working code example!

 You will receive an incoming message webhook request when you have your webhook configured to handle inbound messages to a number.
-You can use a webhook that points to your web application hosted on a server or ssh tunnel, or you could also use a LaML Bin as a webhook for serverless code!
+You can use a webhook that points to your web application hosted on a server or ssh tunnel, or you could also use XML Bins as webhooks for serverless code!